Before you apply

 Council will support writers in their creative pursuits by providing a low-cost working space in the historic Don Bank Museum.

-Don Bank Museum houses a studio that is provided to the chosen writer for the term of their residency.
-The studio offers a comfortable office setup with Wi-Fi, a fully equipped kitchen and bathroom as well as outdoor space and access to a veranda with leafy garden views.
+Nestled in a tranquil garden in the heart of North Sydney’s CBD, Don Bank Museum offers a peaceful retreat from the surrounding hustle.
+As part of the residency, the writer will have exclusive use of a dedicated studio within the heritage house.
+The studio offers a comfortable office setup with Wi-Fi, fully equipped kitchen and bathroom as well as outdoor space and access to a veranda with leafy garden views.

 What is required of the successful applicant?

-The successful applicant will be required to contribute to Stanton Library’s schedule of public programs by delivering three workshops or activities that promote writing, conversation, and creative engagement.
+The successful applicant will be required to contribute to Stanton Library’s schedule of public programs by delivering two workshops or activities that promote writing, conversation, and creative engagement.

 Some suggestions include: